RESETHACKER-COMMUNITY/What-Is-RESETHACKER/ResetHacker Community/Community/Readme.md

 		The process involves a mix of marketing, content, creativity, and analytics.
 		The reason why it’s called growth hacking is that a hacker finds a quick, cost-effective but innovative method to attain growth instead of following conventional processes.

 	eg:
  	leverge referal marketing,
- find social media platforms your competitors aren't using, partner with another company to share to share audiances Content marketing A/B testing.
+ 	find social media platforms your competitors aren't using (indirectly talking about your community) partner with another company to share to share audiances Content marketing A/B testing.
 ---------------------------